Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 Nevada Stats and Trends

-- Thus far this season Nevada has two wins against the spread.
+- Thus far this year Nevada has two wins against the spread.

-- Nevada's games this year have gone over the total in two out of three opportunities (66.7%).
+- Nevada's games this season have gone over the total in two out of three opportunities (66.7%).

-- Nevada is 2-0 against the spread and 2-0 overall in games when it puts up more than 18.3 points.
+- When Nevada scores more than 18.3 points, it is 2-0 against the spread and 2-0 overall.

-- The Wolf Pack have turned the ball over two times, 10 fewer times than the Broncos have forced turnovers (12).
+- The Wolf Pack have two giveaways this season, while the Broncos have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.